-Before the passage of Proposition 13 by the voters in 1978, California’s 58 county assessors valued property for property tax purposes using a cyclical review of one-quarter of all properties each year for possible reappraisal as of that year’s lien date (when taxes become a “lien” against the property).
+Before the passage of Proposition 13 by the voters in 1978 California’s 58 county assessors valued property for property tax purposes using a cyclical review of one-quarter of all properties each year for possible reappraisal as of that year’s lien date (when taxes become a “lien” against the property).
 Proposition 13 changed that four-year mass-appraisal cycle to the reappraisal of individual properties whenever there was a change of ownership or new construction.
 This new process meant that the date of the recording of a deed or the completion of new construction became the “event” date for that reappraisal rather than the “lien” date.

-Thus, prior to supplemental assessments being enacted, a home which had a March 1, 1984, (lien date) Proposition 13 base-year value of $50,000 and sold on March 2, 1984, (event date) for $150,000 would not see a tax bill based on that new base year value until the 1985-86 tax year (July 1, 1985 to June 30, 1986 - billed in November of 1985) because the 1984 to 1985 tax bill (July 1, 1984 to June 30, 1985) would be based on the March 1 1984 “lien date” value of $50,000.
+Thus, prior to supplemental assessments being enacted, a home which had a March 1, 1984 (lien date) Proposition 13 base year value of $50,000 which sold on March 2, 1984 (event date) for $150,000 would not see a tax bill based on that new base year value until the 1985-86 tax year (July 1, 1985- June 30, 1986 - billed in November of 1985) since the 1984-85 tax bill (July 1, 1984 - June 30, 1985) would be based on the March 1, 1984 “lien date” value of $50,000.

 New homebuyers must remember that supplemental bills are in addition to the regular tax bill and are not automatically paid by their mortgage company if they have an impound account.
 They must call their mortgage company and ask if there are enough funds in their impound account to pay the bill.
-If there are not enough funds, or if they do not have an impound account, the homeowner should pay the bill(s) directly.
+If there are not enough funds, or if they do not have an impound account, they should pay the bill(s) directly.